MC-DeltaT/IncrementalBackup2/README.md

 Commands:

  - `backup` - Creates a new backup.
+See [BackupUsage.md](BackupUsage.md) for details.
-See `BackupUsage.md` for details.
+ - `restore` - Restores files from backups.
+See [RestoreUsage.md](RestoreUsage.md) for details.

-To start using this application, you probably want to have a look at `BackupUsage.md`.
+To start using this application, you probably want to have a look at [BackupUsage.md](BackupUsage.md).

 ### Program Exit Codes